Wondering what goes where? Use the following information as a guide to everything that can be recycled or composted on campus.

 Plastic Bags (Soft Plastics)

-Plastic bags (a kind of soft plastic) are NOT currently recyclable at UBC’s recycling stations.
-For departments that generate significant amounts of soft plastics, there are collection points at the loading docks of the following buildings:
+Plastic bags (a type of soft plastic) are NOT currently recyclable at UBC’s recycling stations.

-Many retail outlets in the area like London Drugs also have plastic bag recycling programs.
+Many retail outlets such as London Drugs also have plastic bag recycling programs.

 Silver Recovery Program

 As Styrofoam is sometimes unavoidable in equipment shipping, UBC Waste Management provides Styrofoam collection at select locations on campus where generation of Styrofoam waste is significant.
 For these locations, Styrofoam must be collected by building staff or users in large clear bags which can be purchased through Building Operations, and placed at the loading bay recycling area for collection by UBC Waste Management on scheduled days.